-Septen nber 30, 2023 Dece ember 31, 2022
+Marc h 31, 2024 December 31, 2023

-Accrued compensation and benefits \$ 63,270 \$ 27,799
+Accrued compensation and benefits \$ 39,558 \$ 74,497

-Accrued expenses 14,313 16,798
+Accrued expenses 15,237 13,471

+Accrued commissions 10,716 17,418

-Accrued payroll taxes 12,902 10,349
+Accrued payroll taxes 9,357 9,162

-Accrued commissions 11,325 18,058

-Employee contributions under employee stock purchase plan 5,812 15,283
+Employee contributions under employee stock purchase plan 6,873 13,946

-Other liabilities 17,487 17,044
+Other liabilities 14,998 13,353

-Total accrued expenses and other liabilities \$ 125,109 \$ 105,331
+Total accrued expenses and other liabilities \$ 96,739 \$ 141,847

-7. Business Combination, Goodwill, and Intangible Assets
+7. Business Combinations, Goodwill, and Intangible Assets

-Business Combination
+Business Combinations

 In January 2023, the Company acquired all outstanding shares of immerok GmbH ("Immerok"), an Apache Flink stream processing managed services company, for purchase consideration of \$54.9 million in cash.
 The Company acquired Immerok primarily for its talent and developed technology.
+In allocating the purchase consideration, the Company recorded \$9.1 million of cash acquired, \$2.6 million as a developed technology intangible asset, to be amortized on a straight-line basis over an estimated useful life of five years, and \$43.5 million of goodwill.
+The goodwill is primarily attributed to the assembled workforce and expected synergies arising from the acquisition, and is not deductible for income tax purposes.

 The Company also entered into holdback agreements with certain employees of Immerok, pursuant to which the Company will pay up to an aggregate of \$52.3 million in cash.
 The vesting and payout of the holdback is subject to continued employment and achievement of certain milestones over three years, and is recorded as post-combination compensation expense within operating expenses over the requisite service period for accounting purposes.
-During the three and nine months ended September 30, 2023, the Company recognized compensation expense of \$4.4 million and \$13.1 million, respectively, related to the holdback agreements.
+The Company recognized compensation expense of \$4.4 million related to the holdback agreements for both the three months ended March 31, 2024 and 2023.
+The purchase price allocation has been finalized with no changes made to the purchase price allocation for the three months ended March 31, 2024.

-In allocating the purchase consideration, the Company preliminarily recorded \$9.1 million of cash acquired, \$2.6 million as a developed technology intangible asset, to be amortized on a straight-line basis over an estimated useful life of five years, and \$43.5 million of goodwill.
-The goodwill is primarily attributed to the assembled workforce and expected synergies arising from the acquisition, and is not deductible for income tax purposes.
-The Company may continue to adjust the preliminary purchase price allocation after obtaining more information primarily relating to deferred income taxes and residual goodwill through the measurement period, no more than one year from the date of acquisition.
+In December 2023, the Company acquired certain assets of Noteable, Inc. for purchase consideration of \$10.0 million in cash.
+The Company has accounted for this transaction as a business combination.
+In allocating the purchase consideration, the Company recorded \$1.5 million as a developed technology intangible asset, to be amortized on a straight-line basis over an estimated useful life of one year, and \$8.5 million of goodwill, which is deductible for income tax purposes.
+The purchase price allocation is subject to measurement period adjustments until December 2024.